wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-1.md

 In this series of articles, we'll use [Poetry](https://poetry.eustace.io/) to manage our dependencies, build a simple project and, with a single command, publish it on [PyPI](https://pypi.org/).

-In this first part we will:
+In this first part, we will:

 - Start a new project.
 - Create a Virtual Environment.
 - Manage dependencies.

-In the <router-link to="/blog/python-projects-with-poetry-and-vscode-part-2">second article</router-link> we'll:
+In the <router-link to="/blog/python-projects-with-poetry-and-vscode-part-2">second article</router-link>, we'll:

 - Add our virtual Environment to [VSCode](https://code.visualstudio.com/).
 - Integrate our dev dependencies: